 If your child wants to maintain their previous friendships, support them by setting up playdates with friends from their previous school.
 Invite your child’s friends over during the holidays, or you can encourage them to keep in communication with each other through various modes of communication, such as phone call or even letters.
 Let your child know that even though they have gone to different schools, the friendship does not necessarily end there.

-By Ms Susan Tan, Head of Workplace at Kinderland
+This article was contributed by Ms Susan Tan, Head of Workplace at Kinderland